This delicious crispy and fluffy focaccia is studded with sweet roasted wild grapes, roasted garlic and rosemary.

 recipe after the jump…

-- several sprigs of fresh rosemary, torn into pieces
+- 3 sprigs fresh rosemary torn into pieces

 - 1/2 teaspoon flaky sea salt